lolleko/voxelscape/README.md

 ![CI](https://github.com/lolleko/voxelscape/workflows/CI/badge.svg)

-Custom voxel engine with RTS game.
+Custom voxel engine written from scratch with OpenGL 4.1.
+And a small RTS style game on top of it.

 ![Screenshot](/screenshot.png?raw=true "Screenshot")